Things to do Around Niagara Falls

 Another must-see attraction in the Niagara Region is the Niagara Wine Trail.
 The region is home to over 70 wineries, and visitors can take a tour to sample some of the local wines and learn about the history and process of winemaking.
 The wine trail offers a variety of tours, including self-guided tours, guided tours, and even bike tours.

-NOTL is also known for the annual Shaw Festival that takes place from April to October and offers a variety of plays and performances.
+NOTL is also known for the annual Shaw Festival, which takes place from April to October and offers a variety of plays and performances.
 The festival is dedicated to the works of George Bernard Shaw and his contemporaries.

 Safari Niagara

-Safari Niagara is a family-friendly wildlife park located in Stevensville, close to Fort Erie.
-The park features over 1,000 animals from over 100 different species, including zebras, giraffes, lions, and tigers.
+Safari Niagara is a family-friendly wildlife park in Stevensville, near Fort Erie.
+The park features over 1,000 animals from over 100 species, including zebras, giraffes, lions, and tigers.
 Visitors can take a drive-through safari, walk through the park, or take a guided tour to learn more about the animals and their habitats.

 Comments